onyx-platform/onyx/README.md

 ### What is it?

-- a masterless, cloud scale, fault tolerant, distributed computation system
+- a masterless, cloud scale, fault tolerant, high performance distributed computation system
-- written in Clojure, for Clojure
-- batch and stream processing hybrid
+- batch and stream hybrid processing model
 - exposes an information model for the description and construction of distributed workflows
-- enabled by hardware advances in the last 10 years
-- Competes against Storm, Cascading, Map/Reduce, Dryad, Apache Sqoop, Twitter Crane, etc
+- Competes against Storm, Cascading, Cascalog, Spark, Map/Reduce, Sqoop, etc
+- written in pure Clojure

 ### What would I use this for?